May Coup (Poland): Coup d'état

 On 10 May 1926, the coalition government of Christian Democrats and Agrarians (PSL) was formed.
 On the same day, Józef Piłsudski, in an interview with the newspaper Kurier Poranny ('The Morning Courier'), said that he was "ready to fight the evil" of sejmocracy (a contemptuous term for a rule by Polish parliament) and promised a "sanation" (restoration to health) of political life.
 The newspaper edition was confiscated by the authorities.

 The night of 11–12 May, a state of alert was declared in the Warsaw military garrison, and some units marched to Rembertów, where they pledged their support to Piłsudski.
 On 12 May, they moved on Warsaw and captured bridges over the Vistula River.
 The government of Prime Minister Wincenty Witos declared a state of emergency.

 At about 17:00, Piłsudski met President Stanisław Wojciechowski on the Poniatowski Bridge.
 Piłsudski demanded a resignation of the Witos cabinet, but the president demanded capitulation of Piłsudski's forces.
 No agreement was reached and fighting erupted at about 19:00 hours.

 The next day, a new round of negotiations began, mediated by Archbishop Aleksander Kakowski and Marshal of the Sejm Maciej Rataj.
 They brought no change to the stalemate.

 On 14 May, the Polish Socialist Party declared its support for the rebels and called for a general strike, supported by the Railwaymen's Union (Związek Zawodowy Kolejarzy).
 The strike by socialist railwaymen paralyzed communications and kept pro-government military reinforcements from reaching Warsaw.

 Eventually, to prevent the fighting in Warsaw from escalating into a nationwide civil war, Wojciechowski and Witos gave up and resigned their offices.

 During the events, 215 soldiers and 164 civilians were killed, and some 900 people were wounded.
+A symbolic victim was the student Karol Levittoux (the great-nephew of the Polish independence activist Karol Levittoux), who was most likely killed by a non-commissioned officer fighting on the Piłsudskiite side.

 A new government was formed under Prime Minister Kazimierz Bartel, with Piłsudski as minister of military affairs.
 On 31 May, the National Assembly (Zgromadzenie Narodowe) nominated Piłsudski to be president, but he declined.
 Eventually Ignacy Mościcki became the new president, but Piłsudski wielded real power from the time of the coup onward.

 Consequences

 Piłsudski initiated a Sanation government (1926–1939), supposedly to restore moral fitness to public life.
 Until his death in 1935, Piłsudski played a preponderant role in Polish politics.
-The formal offices he held were those of defence minister and Inspector general of the armed forces, as well as two stints as prime minister, in 1926–1928 and 1930.
+He formally held the offices of defence minister and Inspector general of the armed forces in all governments until his death, two of which he headed himself in 1926–1928 and 1930.

 The democratic March Constitution of Poland was replaced by Piłsudski and his supporters by the April Constitution in 1935.
 It was tailored to Piłsudski's specifications and provided for a strong presidency, but came too late for Piłsudski to assume that office.
 It remained Poland's constitution until the outbreak of World War II and was recognized by the Polish government-in-exile afterwards.